dtn7/dtn7-gold/README.md

 ## Protocols
-This software implements the current draft of the seventh version of the Bundle Protocol and the experimental STCP Convergence Layer to exchange bundles between nodes.
+This software implements the current draft of the seventh version of the Bundle Protocol and the MTCP Convergence Layer to exchange bundles between nodes.

 - Bundle Protocol Version 7 ([draft-ietf-dtn-bpbis-13.txt][dtn-bpbis-13])
-- Simple TCP Convergence-Layer Protocol ([draft-burleigh-dtn-stcp-00.txt][dtn-stcp-00])
+- Minimal TCP Convergence-Layer Protocol ([draft-ietf-dtn-mtcpcl-01.txt][dtn-mtcpcl-01])

 ## Software